-The presence of a yellow frothy discharge, a friable cervix and/or cervicitis is suggestive of trichomonas vaginalis.
+The presence of a yellow frothy discharge, a friable cervix and/or cervicitis is suggestive of Trichomonas vaginalis.
 A mucopurulent discharge from the cervix in a sexually active adolescent during speculum examination is suggestive of cervicitis due to gonorrhea or chlamydia.

-A bimanual vaginal-abdominal exam or a rectoabdominal exam should be performed in adolescents suspected to have pelvic inflammatory disease.
+A bimanual vaginal-abdominal exam or a rectoabdominal exam should be performed in adolescents suspected to have a pelvic inflammatory disease.
 The presence of cervical motion tenderness, cervical fragility and adnexal tenderness should raise the suspicion of pelvic inflammatory disease in sexually active adolescents.

 Diagnostic Workup for Vulvovaginitis in Adolescents